jbenet/transformer-pkg/README.md

   // compute the conversion output var output = YOUR CODE HERE;

-  // call the callback with result. callback(output);

-  // if an error ocurrs, throw an exception: throw new Error('tUnixTimeToJsDate not implemented') }
+  // if an error ocurrs, send it in the callback callback(Error('tUnixTimeToJsDate not implemented'));

+  // else, call the callback with result. callback(null, output);
+}
 ```